icon

 Similarities Between Santoku and Gyuto Knives

-• Ideal for chopping and push-cutting/pull-cutting
+• Ideal for chopping and push-cutting and pull-cutting

 • Versatile multi-use kitchen knives

-• Crafted from high-quality stainless steel or high carbon blue steel
+• Crafted from high-quality stainless steel or high-carbon blue steel

 No matter the blade chosen for your needs, consider learning the proper sharpening and maintenance practices to get the most utility out of your purchase.